kylenod/ITFDN-Mod07/docs/index.md

 ## Running in Terminal
 Next, I ran the program in Terminal as a Console application.
-Figures 18-22 show the programs tasks and exceptions performing correctly.
+Figures 18-22 show the program's tasks and exceptions performing correctly.

 ![Screenshot of new script in PyCharm](https://raw.githubusercontent.com/kylenod/ITFDN-Mod07/master/Images/Picture17.png) Figure 18.
 View Client List